gallaure/outbound/getting-started.md

 ?
 Do you want to edit the schema now?
 Yes
 ```

-The CLI should open this GraphQL schema in your text editor.
+The CLI should open the GraphQL schema in your text editor.

 __amplify/backend/api/myapi/schema.graphql__

+Update the file with the following schema:

 ```graphql
 type Note @model {